soundpress/RulesOfNYC/docs/c47/index.rst

       (E) The household must provide prompt notice to HRA of any rent arrears that have accrued so that they may be addressed.

    (2) HRA will determine a household's eligibility for renewal of LINC III rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Prior to the commencement of each one-year renewal period, HRA will recalculate, pursuant to subdivision (b) of section 7-06 of this chapter, the household's maximum monthly rent amount, the maximum monthly rental assistance amount and any contributions required to be made by household members not eligible for Public Assistance.
-This recalculation is in addition to any recalculations required by subparagraph (G) of paragraph (2) of subdivision (b) of section 7-06 of this chapter.
+Prior to the commencement of each one-year renewal period, HRA will recalculate, pursuant to subdivision (b) of 68 RCNY § 7-06, the household's maximum monthly rent amount, the maximum monthly rental assistance amount and any contributions required to be made by household members not eligible for Public Assistance.
+This recalculation is in addition to any recalculations required by subparagraph (G) of paragraph (2) of subdivision (b) of 68 RCNY § 7-06.
 Prior to the commencement of the renewal period, HRA will review whether a household is meeting the eligibility requirements set forth in paragraph (1) of this subdivision and will assist the household with maintaining eligibility as appropriate.
-If the household's monthly program participant contribution and rental assistance amount are calculated under paragraph (3) of subdivision (b) of section 7-06 of this chapter, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.
+If the household's monthly program participant contribution and rental assistance amount are calculated under paragraph (3) of subdivision (b) of 68 RCNY § 7-06, the monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.

    (3) HRA in its discretion may waive any of the requirements set forth in paragraph (1) of this subdivision on a case-by-case basis if the household's failure to meet the requirement was due to circumstances beyond the household's control, or where non- renewal is likely to result in the household's entry into shelter.